The Electoral System of Canada

 Representation in the House of Commons is based on geographical divisions called electoral districts, also known as ridings.
-At the federal level, the number of electoral districts is established through rules (the "representation formula") set out in the Constitution Act, 1867.
-There are currently 308 electoral districts, each with a corresponding seat in the House of Commons.
-That was the number of members elected in the 2011 general election.
+At the federal level, the number of electoral districts is established through rules (the “representation formula”) set out in the Constitution Act, 1867.
+There are 338 electoral districts, each with a corresponding seat in the House of Commons.

 Since 1964, independent commissions have been entrusted with adjusting electoral district boundaries based on population changes identified in every 10-year census.
 According to the Electoral Boundaries Readjustment Act, the commissions (one for each province) must also consider communities of interest or of identity, historical patterns and the geographic size of electoral districts.
 The process of readjusting the boundaries is commonly called redistribution.

 The three-member electoral boundaries commissions are usually chaired by a judge, chosen by the chief justice of the province.
 The two other members are appointed by the Speaker of the House of Commons.
 Commissions are not required for Yukon, the Northwest Territories or Nunavut since each territory is a single electoral district.

 Elections Canada provides the commissions with technical, administrative and financial support to help them carry out their responsibilities.
 Each commission publishes its proposal, holds hearings where members of the public and parliamentarians can provide their input, then issues a report to the House of Commons.
 If members of the House of Commons file objections to the report, the commission may opt to make adjustments.
 All final decisions about the new electoral boundaries are made by the commissions and published in the Canada Gazette as a representation order.

 The redistribution process can take about two years to complete.
 The new boundaries and names are used at the first general election called at least seven months after the representation order is proclaimed.